kaltura/DeveloperPortalDocs/documentation/PlayKit/AirPlay-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

 This article describes the steps required for adding support for the AirPlay functionality in iOS devices.
+AirPlay (developed by Apple Inc.) enables wireless streaming of audio, video, photos and more between devices.

 To add the AirPlay functionality: